+The Experiment

+The Reaction

-The Experiment The Reaction The Extraction of Polarization Observables
+The Extraction of Polarization Observables

 - Considered two different mass cuts before applying the background subtraction: - Strangeness conserved in EM and strong interactions.
-Applied narrow cut of 20 MeV around Σ^+ mass of 1189.37 MeV.
+Applied a narrow cut of 30 MeV around K^0 mass of 500 MeV to enhance Σ^+ peak of q-values.